 Risto Pakarinen is a writer, editor, author, and a one-time wanna-be hockey agent.

-Since 1995, Risto has written thousands of articles, the topics ranging from business to columns on fear to columns on hockey to industrial cranes to Pippi Longstocking to the best cinnamon buns in town to what it’s like to be a circus clown, and to profiles of, for example, Arianna Huffington, Lars Lagerbäck, Jens Bergensten, and Virpi Pahkinen.
+Since 1995, Risto has written thousands of articles, the topics ranging from Pippi Longstocking to Wayne Gretzky and from industrial cranes to cinnamon buns to what it’s like to be a circus clown, a magician or Arianna Huffington.

 He has also translated and edited several books about sports, such as NHL Hockey, Formula One, Soccer Stars and a series of youth books.
 Between 2003 and 2005, Finnjewel Oy, a company he founded, published Hockey, a Finnish hockey quarterly.